pytorch/TensorRT/examples/dynamo/sam/README.md

 pip install -r ../requirements.txt
 ```

+Certain custom modifications are required to ensure the model is exported successfully.
+To apply these changes, please install SAM2 using the following fork : https://github.com/chohk88/sam2/tree/torch-trt (<a href="https://github.com/chohk88/sam2/tree/torch-trt?tab=readme-ov-file#installation">Installation</a>)

 ## Model execution
 Run the following script to produce output masks after compiling with Torch-TensorRT
 ```py